-In connection with the Business Combination, the Company received proceeds of approximately \$58.8 million from SWAG's trust account, net of redemptions by SWAG's public shareholders, as well as approximately \$65.5 million in proceeds from the contemporaneous issuance of convertible notes (the "Convertible Notes").
+In connection with the Business Combination, the Company received proceeds of approximately \$58.8 million from SWAG's trust account, net of redemptions by SWAG's public shareholders, as well as approximately \$65.5 million in proceeds from the contemporaneous issuance of 7.00% Convertible Senior Notes due 2026 (the "Convertible Notes").
 The aggregate cash raised has been used for general business purposes, the paydown of Legacy Nogin's outstanding debt, the payment of transaction costs and the payment of the cash consideration.